About

 Trademark Basics

-Why Waiting to File Your Trademark Is Riskier Than You Might Expect
+Why Waiting to Register Your Trademark Is Risky

 Every day without a federal trademark application is a day someone else can file first and establish nationwide priority over your brand.
-Here is how the first-to-file system works and when the right time to act has already passed.
+Here is how the first-to-file system works and why filing sooner matters.

 February 10, 2026